Ollie Wright (footballer, born 2002)

-Ollie Wright (born 25 October 2002) is an English professional footballer who plays as a goalkeeper for EFL League Two club Accrington Stanley, on loan from EFL Championship club Southampton.
+Ollie Wright (born 25 October 2002) is an English professional footballer who plays as a goalkeeper for club Gillingham, on loan from club Southampton.

 Career

-Born in Bath, Wright began his career at Southampton, and signed a new contract in June 2023, joining Bath City on loan later that month.
+Born in Bath, Wright began his career at Southampton in May 2012, and signed a new contract in June 2023, joining Bath City on loan later that month.
 He then spent time on loan at Worthing, joining them in February 2024, with whom he lost the National League South play-off final.

 In April 2024 he signed a new two-year contract with Southampton, before moving on loan to Yeovil Town in June 2024, saying he was looking forward to the step-up to the National League.

 He was recalled by Southampton in February 2025, and later that month he moved on loan to Solihull Moors.

 In July 2025 he signed on loan for Accrington Stanley.
+Following the conclusion of the 2025–26 season, Southampton activated a one-year contract extension.

+On 3 July 2026, Wright signed a three-year contract extension with Southampton and joined Gillingham on a season-long loan.